 The terminal itself is efficient and traveler-friendly, and Baltimore’s urban attractions — including the National Aquarium, Camden Yards, and historic Fell’s Point — make it easy to turn your trip into a more extended vacation.

 In March 2024, the Key Bridge collapse caused a temporary disruption to cruise and shipping operations.
-However, as of spring 2025, cruise traffic has largely returned to normal, with the port operating at about 90% of its pre-collapse capacity.
+However, as of spring 2025, cruise traffic has largely returned.
 While long-term rebuilding continues elsewhere in the port, cruise service is fully operational.

 Recommended hotel: Renaissance Baltimore Harborplace Hotel — centrally located with views of the Inner Harbor.